Wandalen/wTools/plan.md

 *   Avoid breaking working crate.
 *   Avoid deleting, losing knowledge from repo.
 *   Make sure code edited follows codestyle rules and has concise documentation.
+*   Never run `cargo clippy` for the entire workspace.

 ### Project Requirements
 *   (To be populated from existing `plan.md` or `Cargo.toml` if found)